microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 Details about creating compute clusters can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#set-up-in-azure-machine-learning-studio).
-Note down the name of your compute cluster - this will later go into the `gpu_cluster_name` entry of your settings file `train_variables.yml`.
+Note down the name of your compute cluster - this will later go into the `cluster` entry of your settings file `train_variables.yml`.